jonathanpberger/design-testing-leanux/deck20mins.md

 ???

-- TODO: Tighten this up.
-Don't need such an exhaustive catalog of what's going on out there.

 ---

 name: csstest
 ### People are working on CSS Testing

-<http://CSSTe.st> catalogs a number of techniques for testing CSS:
+<http://CSSTe.st> catalogs a number of techniques for testing CSS

-- Computed Style
-- Frozen DOM
-- House styleguide
-- Image diff
-- Project styleguide
-- Reference browser comparison
-- Syntax checks

-???

-This is their list

----

 ### Tend to be focused on a few approaches

-- Screenshot Diff'ing
+1. Screenshot Diff'ing
-- Unit Testing CSS
+2. Unit Testing CSS
-- Linting
+3. Linting

 ---

-### Screenshot Diff'ing
+### 1. Screenshot Diff'ing

 .de-em[Examples using [Wraith][wraith] and [CSS Critic][csscritic]]